San Choy Bao (Pork and Water Chestnut Lettuce Wraps) Recipe – Healthy, Low Carb & Delicious

 Step 2: Brown the Pork

 Heat 1 tbsp sesame oil in a large skillet over medium-high heat.
 Add 500g lean ground pork.
 Cook until no longer pink and starting to brown — 5–7 minutes.
 Use a spatula to break up clumps for even cooking.
-This step builds the savory umami base that separates restaurant-style San Choy Bao from ordinary wraps.
+With this step, I build the savory umami base that separates restaurant-style San Choy Bao from ordinary wraps.

 Step 3: Stir in Aromatics

-Reduce the heat to medium.
+After that just reduce the heat to medium.
 Add 1 small diced brown onion, 2 minced garlic cloves, and 1 tbsp grated ginger.
 Sauté for 1–2 minutes until fragrant.
-Aromatics unlock authentic Chinese flavor.
+Aromatics unlock authentic Chinese flavor (but the low flame is the main key for this step).

 Step 4: Add Veggies & Crunch